Sean Friedman

 The Importance of Accurate Diagnosis

 A difficulty (such as trouble concentrating on studies or work) could be due to stress, anxiety, or depression; neurological characteristics (ie ADD / ADHD, or dyslexia); or situational and environmental concerns.An accurate diagnosis can be immensely helpful, while inaccurate diagnosis can lead to misapplied and ineffective treatments.Comprehensive assessments include a thorough history taking of the issue, careful selection of specific tests, scoring, and finally holistic interpretation with practical recommendations.
-This process takes several weeks from time of intake to the final report.
+This process takes several weeks from intake to the final report.

 Psycho-Educational Assessments